Christian Nationalism: What It Means To An Ethical Vegan and Trans Identifying Queer

 Christian nationalism is hard.
 Like, very hard.
 Not because of the Christian behind it.
 I’ve come to really appreciate the peace Christianity brings my mom, for instance.
 But because of the nationalism behind it.
 Insisting that everyone live by your own rules is not very fun.
 It wasn’t fun for me when I was a practicing Christian, and it’s not very fun for me now that I’m openly queer non-believer.

 It’s not too dissimilar to my experience living as an ethical vegan.
 Part of me wants to force everyone to be a vegan.
 I mean, I believe that exploiting animals is horrific.
 To me, it’s the same as exploiting humans.
 It’s just that humans look like us, and most of us can speak, read and write.
 But animals feel pain, joy, build complex communities, and even have their own languages.
-Why wouldn’t I think it’s horrible to exploit them and murder them just for our convenience?
+Why wouldn’t I think it’s horrible to exploit them just for our convenience?
 Why wouldn’t I want to make that illegal?
 But not everyone holds those views.
 As hard as that is for me to fathom, it’s reality.
 Not only do some think it’s okay to exploit animals, they think it’s okay to murder them en masse.
 They don’t think it’s exploitation.
 They don’t think it’s murder.
-Somehow, we’ve convinced ourselves that we are better than them.
-That we have more rights than they do to a life of dignity and autonomy.
+Somehow, they’ve convinced themselves that they are better than them.
+That humans have more rights than animals do.
+That humans are more deserving of a life of dignity and autonomy.
 To most people, animals are a commodity.
 And even if it’s hard to hold that truth, I can’t force anyone to believe like me.

-In the same way, I think it’s horrible that many Christians believe so strongly that queer people (and I specifically mean LGBTQ+ people) don’t deserve equality that it bleeds over into the way they vote.
-It determines how they treat queer people.
+In the same way, I think it’s horrible that many Christians believe so strongly that queer people (specifically, LGBTQ+ people) don’t deserve equality.
+They believe it so strongly that it bleeds over into the way they vote.
+It even determines how they treat queer people.
 In a way, I feel like this gives many Christians a license to “exploit” the queer community for their own convenience.
-Just like non-vegans do to animals (in my opinion).

-So, I’m not asking Christians to do anything I am not doing.
-I’m not asking anyone to do what I’m not willing to do for them.
+I’m not asking Christians to do anything I am not doing.
+I’m not asking anyone to do for me what I’m not willing to do for them.

 As a matter of fact, I haven’t always identified as queer, transgender or non-binary.
-I’ve also recently adopted faggot.
 I was once a Christian nationalist.
 I was an evangelical missionary.
 Born again, honey!
-Of course, some would argue that I never was truly a Christian because I do not currently exhibit what they would consider “fruits of the spirit.”
+Of course, some would argue that I never was a Christian because I do not currently exhibit what they would consider “fruits of the spirit.”
 I’m probably anathema to many of my Christian friends and family.
-But I believed with every once of my being — and I wanted everyone else to believe, too.
+But back then, I believed in the God of Christian scripture with every once of my being — and I wanted everyone else to believe, too.
 I was in favor of forcing, through legislation and policy, everyone to uphold Christian values.
-I even preached from pulpits, taught young men in Sunday School classes, and led Bible studies where I took every opportunity to spread this message.
+I even preached from pulpits, taught Sunday School classes, and led Bible studies where I took every opportunity to spread this message.
 Independence Day was a sacred holiday in my church, and being in the USA was always celebrated as an incredible gift from God.
 I believed this was a Christian nation and that I needed to do whatever I had to do to make sure it stayed that way.

-But one day, I realized that I didn’t believe that way.
-It was the most painful realization of my life.
-I had to disentangle myself from the only community I had ever known.
+But one day, I realized that I didn’t believe that anymore.
+It was the most painful realization of my life because I had to disentangle myself from the only community I had ever known.
 My church family was like my biological family.
 We were bonded in an immeasurable way.
-As I started questioning the foundational beliefs of others in my church community, one of the church leaders put a finger in my face and said, “If you don’t believe like us, you need to leave.”
+As I started questioning the foundational beliefs of my church community, one of the church leaders put a finger in my face and said, “If you don’t believe like us, you need to leave.”
 And I did!

 Then, three years ago, my mom texted me.
 “I have cancer,” she said.
 “It’s terminal.”
 They gave her two years to live.
 I knew I had to go home.
-Without much more than holiday communications, I was going home for three months to rebuild a relationship with my family.
+I spent years without much more than holiday communications, and now I was going home for three months to rebuild a relationship with my family.
 I was going home for my mom — but I was also going home for myself.
 The hole left in my heart from the estrangement was debilitating.
 Cancerous in its own way.
 Terminal, even.
 It was killing me.
 So, I went home.

 For three and a half hours, my family shared their feelings.
 We decided not to use the word “you” or the word “should.”
-We decided to deeply listen to how each person was feeling and understand what they needed.
+We decided to deeply listen to how each person was feeling and do our best to understand what they needed.
 They say food is medicine, but I think it was the dialogue that healed us that day.
+We apologized, we laughed, we cried, we hugged — and I have a relationship with them to this day.

-I’m asking for pluralism.
+That’s pluralism.
 There are many ways to define pluralism, such as the way The Global Center for Pluralism does.
-But I think a great working definition is “knowing who you are and who other people are and being okay with coexisting in society together — even working together for the good of all.”
+But I think a great working definition is “knowing who you are and who other people are and being okay with coexisting in society while working together for the good of all.”

 Instead of violently eradicating, erasing, silencing, or incriminating those that disagree with us, let’s talk to them.
 Gordon Allport’s Intergroup Contact Theory and Marshall Rosenberg’s Non-Violent Communication framework are great places to start.

 I should also note that I’m still grappling with the immediate effects of harmful actions imposed on minorities.
 Lynchings, for instance, must never be allowed.
-The denial of healthcare, the spread of misinformation, the incitement of violence against people of color and trans people, the financial entrapment of a system designed to protect the rich — these are all arguably eradicated under pluralism.
-But it’s not enough to simply talk to our opponents when they are actively hurting us.
+The denial of healthcare, the spread of misinformation, the incitement of violence against people of color and trans people, the financial entrapment of a system designed to protect the rich — we must end these acts of violence.
+It’s not enough to simply talk to our opponents when they are actively hurting us.
 Resistance is not futile.
 It’s necessary for survival.
 We need immediate action against immediate harm.
-Those are specific strategies I’m not talking about here.
+But those are specific strategies I’m not talking about here.

 Imagine a river where, every night, children are swept downstream in danger of drowning.
 Villagers may build nets, post guards, or rush into the water to save them — and they must, because the danger is immediate.
 But eventually, someone has to go upstream and ask: why are the children in the river at all?
 Addressing the harm in the moment is survival; addressing the cause is transformation.